Looking for a comprehensive Seville Food Guide? Looking no further – in this post I’ll outline exactly where and what to eat in Seville, Spain!

 This charming cafe serves some of the most diverse intercontinental breakfast and brunch selections that you can find in Seville, as well as yummy principal plates if you’re feeling ravenous.
 Order the Greek bowl (Greek yoghurt topped with muesli, fresh fruit, and chia seeds) if you want to eat healthily, or upgrade to a combo by asking for either el tipico (Serrano ham and tomato on a baguette) or the Croque Monsieur (a French-style ham and cheese sandwich topped with more cheese).
 If you head to Almazen for a midday snack, try one of their homemade desserts to satisfy your sweet tooth.

 The best vegan and vegetarian options

-It can often be challenging for our vegan and vegetarian brethren to find restaurants that cater to their tastes by offering more than salads.
-Thankfully, both places on this list boast a colourful menu packed with flavour.
-There is an assortment of dishes for any dietary restriction, from gluten-free to non-dairy.
+Thankfully, you can find awesome options for vegetarian and vegan food in Seville!
+Both places on this list boast a colourful menu packed with flavour.
+There is an assortment of dishes for any dietary restriction, from gluten-free to non-dairy too.

 Winner – Verdetariano Healthy Food